-The above form is in Microsoft Word format and can be filled out by downloading and typing in the document, or by printing the form and filling it out by hand.
-Submit the form to the attention of Garry Wright
+If you are unable to complete the electronic complaint submission process, you may fill out the form below.
+This form is in Microsoft Word format and can be filled out by downloading and typing in the document, or by printing the form and filling it out by hand.
+Submit the form by email

 Who to Contact Regarding a Complaint Not Regulated by DFI

 In most cases, DFI does not regulate banks or credit unions with a name that includes the word "federal" or "national."
-In addition, DFI does not regulate credit card companies or entities that are exempt by HUD (U.S. Department of Housing and Urban Development).
-However, if your loan is with a HUD-exempt entity and the loan is conventional, DFI has jurisdiction.
-Names of entities that we regulate can be found on our search
+In addition, DFI does not regulate credit card companies or auto loans.
+Names of entities that we regulate can be found on our search page

 - If the complaint relates to a mortgage loan that is secured by a property outside of Kentucky, you should contact that state's financial institution authority.
 You can find state regulators using NMLS.